My experience spans scientific research, science communication and community service.

 As a science communicator I present immersive STEM experiences with two prestigious institutions in the education sector; the Victorian Space Science Education Centre and Scienceworks Museum.

-Beyond academia, science communication is my mainstay.
-I author a popular-science blog spanning paleontology, conservation and the cosmos, and have taught and presented on diverse STEM topics to both public and school audiences.
+I author a science blog spanning paleontology, conservation and the cosmos, and deliver diverse STEM experiences to hundreds of people each week.
 I see the cultivation of STEM-literacy as a key element in the betterment of our world.

 In research I have worked at the interface between plant ecology and geosciences.
 At present I am most interested in community ecology, the plasticity of plant functional traits in response to environment, and how plant communities respond to human-induced climate change.
 My ecological research has extended from modern vegetation into deep time.

 I also have strong foundations in geological mapping and considerable fieldwork and lab-based research experience with a diversity of scientific organisations and projects.

 I am also an Advisory Board Member for Navigator – a free resource that supports young women in their early career pathways.
 I blog on science and environment at http://www.rockdocpress.com, and counter on cleanup dives along the Mornington Peninsula.